Functor homology over an additive category: The homology of additive functors

 We refer the reader to \cite{Touze-Survey} for a survey of these generic extensions and some formulas to compute them (which simplify and generalize \cite{FFSS}).
 See also section \ref{subsec-sample}.
 We can define generic $\Tor$ in the same fashion as generic $\Ext$.
 In order to compute $\Tor$, we need objects of $\Mdd\Gamma^d\Proj_k$ that we call \emph{contravariant $d$-homogeneous strict polynomial functors}.
-The following proposition follows from proposition \ref{prop-Tor-Ext}.
+By applying proposition \ref{prop-Tor-Ext}, we can dualize the $\Ext$ situation, and we obtain the next statement.

 \begin{defi-prop} Let $F$ and $G$ be two $d$-homogeneous strict polynomial functors, with $F$ contravariant.
 The maps given by precomposition by $I^{(1)}$

 are always surjective, and they are isomorphisms if $i<2p^r$.
 The stable value is called the vector space of \emph{generic torsion of degree $i$} and denoted by $\Tor^\gen_i(F,G)$: